FAQ for Guests - Undergraduate Degree Ceremony 2017

 What should I do if I feel ill during the ceremony?

 EMS will be on standby at designated locations.
 Consult with a Campus and Community Safety officer, marshal or staff wearing a commencement lanyard.

 May I enter the ceremony at any time?

-Yes, once the gates are opened at 9:00 a.m.
-However, the ceremony will begin promptly at 9:30 a.m.
+Yes, once the gates are opened at the designated time (TBA).